RELATED PARTY TRANSACTIONS

 The Company entered into an agreement, commencing on October 17, 2019 through the earlier of the consummation of a business combination or the Company’s liquidation, to pay Ampla Capital, LLC, an affiliate of the Company’s Chief Financial Officer a monthly fee of approximately $3,000 for general and administrative services, including office space, utilities and secretarial support.
-For the three and six months ended June 30, 2021 and 2020, respectively, the Company incurred and paid $18,000 in fees for these services.
+For the three months ended March 31, 2021 and 2020, the Company incurred and paid $9,000 in fees for these services.

 Promissory Note — Related Party

 The Company’s Sponsor agreed to loan the Company up to $300,000 to be used for the payment of costs related to the Initial Public Offering.
 The Promissory Note (“Promissory Note”) was non-interest bearing, unsecured and due on the earlier of March 31, 2020 or the closing of the Initial Public Offering.
 The Promissory Note, in the outstanding amount of $93,798, was repaid upon the consummation of the Initial Public Offering on October 22, 2019.
 As of March 31, 2021 and December 31, 2020, no amounts under the Promissory Note were outstanding nor could the promissory note be drawn upon.

 Related Party Loans